 Create and use Custom Elements with Angular

-In this article, we'll take a look at the new custom elements feature in Angular6.
-We will see how to create a custom element as well as how to reuse it in a simple application.
+We’ll look at the custom elements feature in Angular6: how to create one and how to reuse it in a simple application.

 Web Components

-Before we get into the details, let's spend a little time on discussion web components.
-Web components are what allows us to create custom elements - elements which are encapsulated, have their functionality and can be reused in every web app.
+Before we get into the details, let’s spend a moment on web components.
+Web components let us create custom elements that are encapsulated, carry their own functionality, and can be reused in any web app.

-• Custom elements: a JavaScript API that allows us to define custom elements and their behaviour
+- Custom elements: a JavaScript API that lets us define custom elements and their behaviour

-• Shadow DOM: Enables the encapsulation of the element - the styles and scripts added to our element will be kept "private" and won't interfere with *ther parts of our document/application
+- Shadow DOM: Enables encapsulation.
+The styles and scripts added to our element stay “private” and won’t interfere with other parts of our document/application

 Angular Elements

-With the release of Angular6, we can also create custom elements via this package called Angular Elements.
-It's something that we need to install separately by executing npm i @angular/elements (or we can also add it via ng add @angular/elements.
+With Angular6, we can create custom elements via a package called Angular Elements.
+It’s installed separately: npm i @angular/elements (or via ng add @angular/elements).

 Creating the application

-Let's first walk through the creation of a custom element.
-As with any Angular project, we'll start by creating a new project via the Angular CLI: ng new custom-element.
+Let’s walk through creating a custom element.
+As with any Angular project, we’ll start by generating a new project via the CLI: ng new custom-element.

-Once the dependencies have been installed, cd into the folder and add the @angular/elements dependency by executing ng add @angular/elements.
+Once dependencies are installed, cd into the folder and add the @angular/elements dependency: ng add @angular/elements.

-Next, let's create a new component that we'll use: ng g c greeter.
+Next, create a new component: ng g c greeter.

-This component is going to be simple (I do apologise for the lack of creativity here, but I merely wish to show how to create a custom element without having to spend a lot of time explaining the component itself).
-It will take a name attribute and produce a greeting.
+This component is going to be simple (apologies for the lack of creativity, but I want to show the custom element creation without spending ages explaining the component itself).
+It takes a name attribute and produces a greeting.

 import { Component, OnInit, Input } from '@angular/core';